 Today, a friend of mine asked me how to check the latest available version of a package in the Ubuntu repositories.
 He just wanted to know the package’s version without installing it.
 I never knew that before, so I immediately went to askubuntu forums, and search for the answer.
-This is my first preference site where I regularly search for Ubuntu related help.
-Luckily, someone has already asked the same question.
-So, I wanted to share those instructions for the OSTechNix readers, and keep it myself for future reference.
+This is my first preferred site where I regularly search for Ubuntu related help.
+Luckily, someone has already asked the same question, and got the solution.
+I wanted to share those instructions for the OSTechNix readers, and keep it myself for future reference.

 - The command line way

 1. Check available version of a package in Ubuntu repositories from command line

 This is the easiest and quickest way to find a package version from command line.